3. Paul's part in making all one in Christ, 3:1-21

 God's fatherhood is emphasized by noting that fatherhood takes its shape from the fatherhood of God.
 God is the archetypal father.

-ex + gen. "from [whom]" - "from, out of.
+ex + gen. "from" - from, out of [whom].
 Expressing source / origin, the antecedent being "the Father."
 "God the Father is the one who creates (3:5) and thus names every family in heaven and on earth.
 He is the God who is alive and acting in the present time", Hoehner.

 pasa patria "the whole family of believers" - every family.
 The word "family" refers to any group with a single ancestor.
-The NIV is obviously taking the phrase to refer to the church as God's family, but the Greek is "every family".
-Paul is referring to groups of heavenly beings, eg. angels, and groups on earth, racial or tribal groupings, even different species.
+The NIV is obviously taking the phrase to refer to the church as God's family, but the Greek is "every family."
+Paul is referring to groups of heavenly groups (eg., angels), and earthly groups (racial or tribal groupings, even different species).
 "From whom every family in heaven and earth takes its name", NEB.

 onamazetai (onomazw) pres. pas. "derives its name" - is named.
 Of giving a name to a thing or person, and where named, ascribe rights and authority belonging to that which is named.
 Naming is not just labeling.
 God, as the sovereign creator, gives each group its "name" and therefore confers the rights associated with that group.
 "Receives its name", BDAG.